SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/CollectionTypes.md

 ### Creating an Empty Array

-You can create an empty array in Swift using two approaches, as shown in the following examples.
+You can create an empty array in Swift using two approaches.
 If the context already provides type information, such as a function argument or an already typed variable or constant, you can use an empty array literal,